jongorm/matchedpairs_missingdata/README.md

 # Setup

-The package 'PMGorman' is not currently available on any repositories, so the source should be downloaded and imported into the user's R environment.
+The package 'PMGorman' is not currently available on CRAN, so the source should be downloaded and imported into the user's R environment.
 Installation can be performed as follows:
 ```
 > install.packages('file_absolute_pathname', repos=NULL, type='source')